Abstract Submission Deadline is Friday, September 11, 2015

 Abstract submission form can be accessed at the bottom of this page, after Overview, Session Descriptions, and Presentation Guidelines.

-If you have any questions, please contact the program committee: Srinivas Bettadpur (Coordinator, UTCSR, firstname.lastname@example.org); Michael Watkins (JPL, email@example.com), or Frank Flechtner (GFZ, firstname.lastname@example.org)
+If you have any questions, please contact the program committee: Srinivas Bettadpur (Coordinator, UTCSR, firstname.lastname@example.org); Michael Watkins (UTCSR, email@example.com), or Frank Flechtner (GFZ, firstname.lastname@example.org)

 The GRACE Science Team meeting will be a mix of moderated discussions on specific themes, and contributed presentations on various subjects.
 The format of the moderated sessions is the responsibility of the respective conveners.
 The contributed abstracts will be organized by subject, and delivered as either oral or poster presentations.
 Guidelines for contributed oral presentations and posters are given below.

-Abstracts are solicited from the Science Team members and other attendees for presentations in the following areas: GRACE Geodesy; and Geophysics & Climate Science (see below for further details).
+Abstracts are solicited for presentations in the following areas: GRACE Geodesy; and Geophysics & Climate Science (see below for further details).
 Authors may submit more than one abstract.
 Shortly after the submission deadline, the Meeting Program will be finalized and announced.